silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 ## <a id='mapping-code'></a>Appendix A: Mapping codepoints to Unicode encoding forms

-In the section above (“Unicode encoding forms and encoding schemes”), we examined each of the three character encoding forms defined within Unicode.
+In the section above (“<a href='#transformation'>Transformation Formats</a>”), we examined each of the three character encoding forms defined within Unicode.
 This section describes in detail the mappings from Unicode codepoints to the code unit sequences used in each encoding form.

 In this description, the mapping will be expressed in alternate forms, one of which is a mapping of bits between the binary representation of a Unicode scalar value and the binary representation of a code unit.
 Even though a coded character set encodes characters in terms of numerical values that have no specific computer representation or data type associated with them, for purposes of describing this mapping, we are considering codepoints in the Unicode codespace to have a width of 21 bits.
 This is the number of bits required for binary representation of the entire numerical range of Unicode scalar values, 0x0 to 0x10FFFF.